rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

 to the value of `queue.size`.
 This effectively **disables** light delay functionality.
 This is useful if a queue is not used by non-delayable inputs like UDP.
 The special value was introduced in rsyslog 8.1904.0 and is **not** available in earlier versions.
-There, you can achive the same result by setting `queue.LightDelayMark` to a very large value.
+There, you can achieve the same result by setting `queue.LightDelayMark` to a very large value.